riccardotornesello/irsdk-go/README.md

 # Golang iRacing SDK

-Golang implementation of iRacing SDK
+Golang implementation of iRacing SDK.

+This is a fork of the original [iracing-sdk](https://github.com/quimcalpe/iracing-sdk) package by [quimcalpe](https://github.com/quimcalpe) with some additional features and bug fixes.

 ## Install